 Built by the King of Prussia, Frederick William II, the 18th-century Brandenburg Gate is in the style of the Acropolis in Athens.

-The Brandenburg Gate is Berlin’s most famous landmark and where visitors could look behind the Iron Curtain during the Cold War.
+The Brandenburg Gate is Berlin’s most famous landmark, where visitors could look behind the Iron Curtain during the Cold War.

 In 1987, US President Ronald Regan delivered a speech at the Brandenburg Gate urging the Soviet leader, Mr Gorbachov, to tear down the wall.